logbyjungle/ReverendTranslated/README.md

 > ***TODO***
 > add a loading page
-> add a check to see if the source or translation is less than 500 characters(it failed)
+> add a check to see if the source or translation is less than 500 characters(or another way to check if it was unsuccessful)
 > add https with let's encrypt
 > implement github actions
 > implement security features(protection from ddos)
+> copy the nginx configs instead of mounting them

 *This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.
 The translated text of *Reverend Insanity* included or produced by this project is **unauthorized and copyrighted** by the original author and publisher.